What is Masters Swimming?

 Other Aquatic Disciplines

 Open water (outdoor long distance competitive) swimming events often include a masters or ‘veterans’ section.
 There are regular masters events in open water swimming.
 There is a national masters championship in synchronized swimming.
-The World Masters Championships include all aquatic disciplines – swimming, open water, water polo, diving, and synchro, and there are also European Championships in these disciplines (though water polo is held separately).
+The World Masters Championships include all aquatic disciplines – swimming, open water, water polo, diving, and synchro, and there are also European Championships in these disciplines.

 Is Competition Compulsory?